MP Estate Planning UK

 Agricultural Property Relief (APR)

-Agricultural Property Relief (APR) is designed for agricultural businesses, providing relief on the value of agricultural land and buildings.
-Similar to BPR, APR can offer up to 100% relief on qualifying assets, helping to reduce the inheritance tax burden.
+Agricultural Property Relief (APR) is designed for farming businesses, providing relief on the agricultural value of qualifying farmland and buildings.
+Like BPR, APR can currently offer up to 100% relief on qualifying assets — but it is subject to the same £1 million cap from April 2026.

 Other Available Reliefs

-In addition to BPR and APR, there are other reliefs and exemptions that family businesses can leverage to minimize their inheritance tax liability.
-These include:
+In addition to BPR and APR, there are other reliefs and exemptions that family businesses can use to reduce their IHT exposure:

 Planning Ahead: Strategies to Minimise Inheritance Tax

-Effective tax planning can significantly reduce the inheritance tax burden on family businesses, ensuring their continuity across generations.
-By adopting the right strategies, families can protect their assets and secure their business’s future.
+Effective planning can significantly reduce the inheritance tax burden on family businesses, ensuring their continuity across generations.
+The key principle is simple: plan, don’t panic.
+The earlier you start, the more options are available to you.

 Establishing a Trust